Why Study Languages?

 Trip to China

 A school trip to China is organised every second year to enhance students’ understanding and appreciation of the Chinese language and culture.
 The trip also allows students to develop life skills such as self-management, relating to others and contributing and participating.

 We have a partnership with our sister school, Dongguan No.6 High School, and we have regular exchange programme between staff and students.
-We believe this provides full immersion environment for our young people which would benefit them in the future.
-Through our exchange programmes, students are able to build genuine and long lasting relationship with Chinese students, giving them authentic experiences.
+We believe this provides a full immersion environment for our young people which would benefit them in the future.
+Through our exchange programmes, students are able to build a genuine and long-lasting relationship with Chinese students, giving them authentic experiences.

 On 7 March 2016, Westlake Boys High School has become a Confucius Classroom as an acknowledgement to our achievement in our Chinese programme.